 1) Do I need an upper eyelid lift or browlift?
 The brow position determines if a browlift is necessary of if just an eyelid lift will suffice.
-During your initial consultation, Dr. Lopez uses his hands to raise your forehead skin to the appropriate level.
+During your initial consultation, Dr. Lopez and D.r Perro use their hands to raise your forehead skin to the appropriate level.
 If most of the upper eyelid skin disappears, then you would most likely benefit from a forehead lift.
 If improvement is noted when the sagging brow is lifted and excess skin remains on the eyelids, a combination of a browlift and upper eyelid lift may be recommended to achieve a more youthful appearance.

 3) What is an “endoscopic” browlift?
 An endoscopic browlift is done by making small incisions behind the hairline and using a telescope to perform the surgery.
 When the telescope is inserted under the skin, the area is displayed on a television screen.

 In the right patient, endoscopic browlifts can have several advantages.
 Along with the advantage of smaller incisions, browlifts performed endoscopically have fewer sensation changes (less numbness and itching), less wound care and fewer side effects following surgery.
 Also, with endoscopic browlifts there is no compromise to the hair.

 4) What other types of browlift procedures are there?
 Dr. Lopez and Dr. Perro uses various techniques to lift the brows.
 Patients with high hairlines may benefit from a pretrichial browlift where an incision is made just at the anterior hairline and the position of the hairline can be lowered along with lifting the brows.
 In males with deep forehead wrinkles, a direct or mid-forehead browlift can be done where the incision is placed right in a wrinkle that hides the incision extremely well.